 Hardware implementation of Ascon-128 and Ascon-128a, including a database of FPGA results for comparison with other CAESAR candidates.

-Protected hardware implementation by Hannes Groß [git]:
+Protected hardware implementation in VHDL by Hannes Groß [git]:

 Side-channel protected hardware implementations of Ascon-128 and Ascon-128a by Hannes Groß using domain-oriented masking.

-Energy-efficient implementation by Michael Fivez [git]:
+Energy-efficient implementation in VHDL by Michael Fivez [git]:

 Energy-efficient implementations of Ascon-128 and Ascon-128a by Michael Fivez, including a comparison with Joltik and MORUS (master’s thesis).